 “Thus, we also want to convince the classic motorsport fans about future technologies and fascinate them with attractive racing.”

-Matthias Zink, Schaeffler board member Automotive Technologies, added: “We are looking forward to this partnership.
+Matthias Zink, Schaeffler board member for Automotive Technologies, added: “We are looking forward to this partnership.

 “Our innovative e-drivetrain systems have been contributing to victories in Formula E since 2014 already and are also being used in production cars in the meantime.